-Study ID Janssen 2011 Kuwano 2013 Yano 2013 McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a (This is a further analysis of data collected by three studies reviewed in the Independent Review) (This is a further analysis of data collected by Kuwano 2013) participants well defined in terms of time, place and personal characteristics? [exposure misclassification] for the two Swedish studies; within a 2.5 km radius from wind turbines in the Netherlands study assumed to be the same as Yano 2013, which was based on the same study sample. characteristics: no information on demographic details.
-Time : this is a two-year follow-up of a previous cross-sectional survey of the same community (different sample).
-As self-reported outcome measures were used, it about plans for wind farm in their neighbourhood.
-Time : this is a cross-sectional study with self-reported exposure and outcome measures; therefore, it cannot were located within 0.4 m to 55,000 m of the largest wind farms in each of eight counties in Ontario, Canada.
-Personal characteristics : age, gender, county, marital status, income and education level Personal characteristics: age, gender, duration in house, home ownership, marital status, education, occupation (including working from home and in the wind business) and income.
-Place: residents live within 8 km of wind turbines, with view of turbines within line of sight.
-Time : this is a cross-sectional study with self-reported cross-sectional study with self-reported outcome measures; therefore, it cannot be determined objectively whether wind farm exposure preceded the reported outcome(s). [ as reported by the
+Study ID Janssen 2011 Kuwano 2013 Yano 2013 McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a (This is a further analysis of data collected by three studies reviewed in the Independent Review) (This is a further analysis of data collected by Kuwano 2013) participants well defined in terms of time, place and personal characteristics? [exposure misclassification] Place : Not specified for the two Swedish studies; within a 2.5 km radius from wind turbines in the Netherlands study No information provided, but assumed to be the same as Yano 2013, which was based on the same study sample. turbine, in various locations from Hokkaido to Okinawa in Japan.
+Personal characteristics : no specific demographic details, but elderly residents reportedly over- represented in Place: participants were from the Makara Valley in New Zealand, and resided either < 2 km (exposed) or ≥ 10 km (control) from a wind turbine.
+Personal characteristics : no information on demographic details.
+Time : this is a two-year follow-up place Personal characteristics : age, gender, education and occupation.
+Place : residents live within different distances from turbines: < 0.7 km; 0.7 km to 1 km; 1 km to 1.5 km; > 1.5 km; the latter including a group that knew nothing about plans for gender, county, marital status, income and education level were collected, but only the age, gender and county were Personal characteristics : age, and gender Place : residents live within 500 m of eight 0.6 kW micro turbine installations and within 1 km of four 5 kW small wind turbine installations. outcome measures; therefore, it cannot be determined objectively whether wind farm exposure preceded the reported outcome(s). study sample.
+Time : this is a cross-sectional study with self- reported outcome measures; therefore, it cannot be determined objectively whether wind farm exposure preceded the reported outcome(s). of a previous cross-sectional survey of the same community (different sample).
+As self-reported outcome measures were used, it wind farm in their neighbourhood.
+Time : this is a cross-sectional study with self-reported exposure and outcome measures; therefore, it cannot be determined objectively whether wind farm exposure preceded the reported outcome(s). used for adjustment in some analyses.
+Time : cross-sectional study undertaken between February and May 2013; as self-reported outcome measures were used, it cannot be determined objectively whether wind farm exposure preceded the reported outcome(s). [ as reported by the of turbines within line of sight.
+Time : this is a cross-sectional study with self-reported outcome measures; therefore, it cannot be determined objectively whether wind farm exposure preceded the reported outcome(s). self-reported outcome measures; therefore, it cannot be determined objectively whether wind farm exposure preceded the reported outcome(s).